 Pujols HR, Angels top Texas 6-0; benches clear at end

 ANAHEIM, Calif.
+(AP) Contributions from their grizzled slugger and emerging young pitcher helped get the Los Angeles Angels back on track.

-(AP) — Albert Pujols hit his 622nd career home run, rookie Jaime Barria threw six sharp innings and the Los Angeles Angels defeated the Texas Rangers 6-0 on Friday night.
+Albert Pujols hit his 622nd career home run, rookie Jaime Barria threw six sharp innings and the Angels ended a two-game losing skid by defeating the Texas Rangers 6-0 on Friday night.

-The benches cleared after Ronald Guzman grounded into a game-ending double play, with Angels shortstop Andrelton Simmons taking exception over how Rougned Odor slid wide going into second base.
-Pujols helped play peacemaker and the incident did not devolve into a physical altercation.

 Pujols took Bartolo Colon (2-3) deep for the fourth time in his career with a two-run shot to left-center in the first inning.
-Pujols has eight homers this season, and needs eight more to tie Ken Griffey Jr. for sixth place in MLB history, and is three RBIs away from tying Stan Musial’s 1,951 for sixth-most.
+Pujols has eight homers this season, and needs eight more to tie Ken Griffey Jr. for sixth place in MLB history.
+He’s also three RBIs away from tying Stan Musial’s 1,951 for sixth-most.

 Pujols went 2 for 4, and his single in the third inning was the 3,023rd hit of his career to tie Lou Brock for 27th place.

-Ian Kinsler had a two-run homer, and Simmons and Martin Maldonado each drove in a run for the Angels.
+”He keeps going,” Angels manager Mike Scioscia said. ”I think his last 25 ABs he’s feeling much more comfortable in the box.
+He’s a tough out, especially with guys in scoring position.”

-Barria (5-1) struck out six while allowing four hits and one walk.
+While Pujols made his steady march up the record books, the emergence of Barria (5-1) continued by striking out six while allowing four hits and one walk.
 The 21-year-old righty has won four of his last five starts.

+”His poise is well beyond what you’d expect for a young 21-year-old coming up to the major leagues,” Scioscia said. ”If he’s gonna get hit, it’s because the other team is better on that day.”

+That composure was evident in the top of the second when Barria struck out Ronald Guzman on three pitches following Rougned Odor’s two-out double to put runners on second and third.

 Colon gave up six runs, eight hits and one walk in three innings.